bastazini/species_habitat_interactions/README.md

-analysis dataset, and estimated the network robustness by integrating (summing up) infinitesimally small values of the spline interpolated using the fitted hyperbolic function applied to the minimum and maximum of the proportion of removed corals (object ‘loss_corals’).
+analysis dataset, and estimated the network robustness by integrating (summing up) infinitesimally small values of the spline interpolated using the fitted hyperbolic function applied to the minimum and maximum of the proportion of removed partite A species/corals.

 ``` r
 # predictions